AdobeDocs/commerce-admin.en/help/stores-purchase/currency-configuration.md

    ![Catalog configuration - price options](../configuration-reference/catalog/assets/catalog-price.png)<!-- zoom -->

-## Step 2: Configure the Import Connection
+## Step 2: Configure the import connection

 1. Scroll to the top of the page.